Ericsson/cognitive-labs/_posts/2025-07-31-python-packaging-evolution-pip-poetry-uv.md

 author: sangam
 tags:
   - Python
+  - Packaging
   - Dependency Management
-  - pip
-  - Poetry
-  - uv
-  - Packaging
-  - Software Engineering
-  - Open Source
+  - Tooling
-  - Developer Tools
+  - Developer Experience
 abstract: >
   Python packaging has come a long way — from the simplicity of pip, to the structured workflow of Poetry, and now to the lightning-fast performance of uv.
 This post traces the journey of these tools, compares them across real-world developer needs, benchmarks their performance, and explores how they serve different personas.
 Whether you're managing CI pipelines, developing machine learning projects, or maintaining open-source libraries, understanding this evolution helps you choose the right tool with confidence.
 ---